JuanM04/portfolio/docs/the-cloc/day-1.md

 }
 ```

 Then, I inserted the MicroSD into the Raspberry and turned it on.
-With the steps above done, now I can ssh in with `ssh pi@raspberry-pi.local` (or `pri@192.168.X.X`) with the password `raspberry`.
+With the steps above done, now I can ssh in with `ssh pi@raspberrypi.local` (or `pri@192.168.X.X`) with the password `raspberry`.

 Then, I did what any Linux-user does:
 ```bash